GedisCaching/Gedis/README.md

 ## Overview

-Gedis is a lightweight, high-performance in-memory caching server that implements the Redis RESP (REdis Serialization Protocol).
-It's designed to be simple, fast, and compatible with existing Redis clients while providing core functionality needed for modern application caching.
+Gedis is a lightweight, in-memory key-value store server that implements the RESP (REdis Serialization Protocol) specification.
+It provides a simple and efficient way to store and retrieve data over TCP connections.
+Built with Go, it offers high performance and concurrent connection handling while maintaining a simple and intuitive API

 ## Key Features